 TSMC is striving to strike a balance between green energy sources and traditional ones.
 By purchasing renewable energy and supporting government policies, TSMC seeks to drive the development of renewable energy sectors and related industries and make good use of green energy without affecting the reliability of its own power supply system.
 Our measures include:

-Use Renewable Energy: TSMC committed to 100% renewable energy in global operations and zero direct CO2 emissions from electricity consumption by 2050.
+Use Renewable Energy: TSMC is committed to 100% renewable energy in global operations and zero direct CO2 emissions from electricity consumption by 2050.
 TSMC hopes to drive the use of renewable energy in the global semiconductor industry through its own sustainable actions.